We invite you to worship with us and to give us feedback as to how well we are doing at honoring our mission and vision.

 Christ Church of Peace is "congregational" in government.
 Though not affiliated with any

-denomination, per se, we do maintain membership in the International Council of Community Churches.
+denomination, per se, we have maintained membership in the International Council of Community Churches for a number of years.

 As a Christian Church, we are accepting and affirming of ALL people, just as they are, assisting them to embrace their totality by accepting themselves as created and loved by God, teaching them to more fully develop their spiritual life in the teachings of Christ.